A Comprehensive Guide to VPS Hosting

 The virtual server is located on a physical machine that will also contain other virtual servers.
 They all work independently of each other and are guaranteed a portion of the main underlying system’s resources, including the CPU, RAM, and disk space.
 These resources are not necessarily divided equally between virtual servers, but whatever resources one VPS is assigned cannot be used by another.
 Hosts will provide different plans to divide up their resources at the data center.

 If you think of it like a pie.
 The underlying physical machine is the whole pie, and each portion is a VPS package that you can purchase.
-These pieces might vary in size, but they are their own entity and when added altogether, form the whole pie.
+These pieces might vary in size, but they are their own entity and when added all together, form the whole pie.

 Simply put, with VPS hosting you pay for the resources you require and you are guaranteed these at all times.
 Nobody else who has a VPS plan on the same server can impact the performance of your website and vice versa.